RodrigoHamuy/react-three-map/.changeset/flat-geckos-sparkle.md

 "react-three-map": patch
 ---

-Improve camera decomposition so the camera matrix and world matrix have more usefull values.
+Improve camera decomposition so the camera matrix and world matrix have more useful values.